Koopman-Laboratory/KoopmanLab/README.md

 # Type: the viscosity coefficient of navier-stokes equation data set.
 # sub: the down-sampling scaling factor.
 For instance, a scaling factor sub=2 acting on a 2-dimensional data with the spatial resoluion 64*64 will create a down-sampled space of 32*32.
 The same factor action on a 1 dimensional data with the spatial resoluion 1*64 implies a down-sampled space of 1*32.
 ```
-We recommend you process your data by pytorch method `torch.utils.data.DataLoader`.
-In KNO model, the shape of 2D input data is `[batchsize, x, y, t_len]`, the shape of output data and label is `[batchsize, x, y, T]`, where t_len is defined in `kp.model.koopman` and T is defined in train module.
-In Koopman-ViT model, the shape of 2D input data is `[batchsize, in_chans, x, y]`, the shape of output data and label is `[batchsize, out_chans, x, y]`.
+We recommend that you process your data by pytorch method `torch.utils.data.DataLoader`.
+In KNO model, the shape of 2D input data is `[batchsize, x, y, t_len]` and the shape of output data and label is `[batchsize, x, y, T]`, where t_len is defined in `kp.model.koopman` and T is defined in train module.
+In Koopman-ViT model, the shape of 2D input data is `[batchsize, in_chans, x, y]` and the shape of output data and label is `[batchsize, out_chans, x, y]`.

-In KNO model, The package provides two train methods and two test methods.
-If your scenario is single step prediction, you'd better use `train_single` method or use `train` setting `T_out = 1`.
-The package provides prediction result saving method and result ploting method in `test`.
+The KoopmanLab provides two training and two testing methods of the compact KNO sub-family.
+If your scenario is single step prediction, you can consider to use `train_single` method or use `train` setting `T_out = 1`.
+Our package provides a method to save and visualize your prediction results in `test`.
 ``` python
 MLP_KNO_2D.train_single(epochs=ep, trainloader = train_loader, evalloader = eval_loader)
 MLP_KNO_2D.train(epochs=ep, trainloader = train_loader, evalloader = eval_loader, T_out = T)
 MLP_KNO_2D.test_single(test_loader)
 MLP_KNO_2D.test(test_loader, T_out = T, path = "./fig/ns_time_error_1e-4/", is_save = True, is_plot = True)
 ```
-In Koopman-Vit model, `train` and `test` method for training and testing the model in single step predicition scenario.
-Because of Koopman-ViT structure, `train_multi` and `test_multi` method provide multi-step iteration prediction, which meanse the model is iterated by `T_out` times in training and testing method.
+As for the ViT-KNO sub-family, `train` and `test` method is set in a single step predicition scenario.
+Specifically, `train_multi` and `test_multi` method provide multi-step iteration prediction, where the model iterates `T_out` times in training and testing.
 ``` python
 ViT_KNO.train_single(epochs=ep, trainloader = train_loader, evalloader = eval_loader)
 ViT_KNO.test_single(test_loader)